angelol/privEOS/README.md

     cleos set action permission YOUR_EOS_ACCOUNT priveosrules peerdisappr watchdog

 This new permission named `watchdog` can only be used to call the above actions and nothing else, so it is safe to store this private key on the server.

+This needs to be repeated for every chain.

 ## Registering your Node
 Once your node is all set up, you can call ```priveosrules:regnode```, it's the privEOS equivalent of ```eosio:regproduce``` 🙂